lidiamcfreitas/AI-tetris/README.md

 # [Artificial Intelligence Tetris Game](https://fenix.tecnico.ulisboa.pt/disciplinas/IArt4517/2015-2016/1-semestre/projecto)

-On this project we implemented a search algorithm that was able to play a variant of the popular Tetris game.By receiving a list of tetris pieces, our goal is to maximize the score on a certain game using those pieces.
+On this project we implemented a search algorithm that was able to play a variant of the popular Tetris game.
+By receiving a list of tetris pieces, our goal is to maximize the score on a certain game using those pieces.

 The player is able to change the rotation and position of each piece.
 After choosing, the piece should fall right away without any further movement.